wyguo/ThreeDRNAseq/vignettes/user_manuals/Command_line_based_manul.md

     ## png
     ##   2

-### Step 4: Data normalisation
+### Step 4: Data normalization

-The same transcript/gene in deeplier sequenced samples have more mapped reads.
+The same transcript/gene in deeper sequenced samples have more mapped reads.
 To make genes/transcripts comparable across samples, the "TMM", "RLE" or "upperquantile" method can be used to normalize the expression.

 ``` r
 ################################################################################